miztiik/mysql-to-rds/README.md

 1.  ## 🎯 Additional Exercises

     - If your mysql database is small in size, you try to migrate using `mysqldump`.
 You can refer to this documentation[5]

+    - Table storage optimization: To determine how fragmented a table is in MySQL, run a query like the following, and check the results for the data_free column, which will show the free space held by the table.

+    ```sql
+    SELECT table_name, data_length, max_data_length, index_length, data_free
+    FROM information_schema.tables
+    WHERE table_schema='schema_name';
+    ```

 1)  ## 🧹 CleanUp